alexandermeade/msu-renderer-presentation/README.md

   ```

 </details>
-We can represent this projection in Python using NumPy
+We can represent this projection in Python using NumPy.

-Using the `cube.obj` file we should be able to produce the front of a cube through using the projected points of each vertex and then drawing it in order of the faces for each triangle (This is also known as the winding order)
+Using the `cube.obj` file, we should be able to produce the front of a cube by using the projected points of each vertex and then drawing it in order of the faces for each triangle (This is also known as the winding order)

-So if we take each triangle we want to render as $t$ noting that each triangle has three points represneted as vectors.
+So if we take each triangle we want to render as $t$, noting that each triangle has three points represented as vectors.
-We can project each point from the triangle using the projection matrix while notating each vertex of the triangle as $t_{n}$ like so
+We can project each point from the triangle using the projection matrix while notating each vertex of the triangle as $t_{n}$, like so

 $$
   \vec{p_n} = (proj) (\vec{t_{n}})